 “Redacted” or “redaction” means the process for withholding non-public information from a public record before the public record is disclosed and in a manner that both conceals the substance of the information and identifies the location and amount of information concealed.

-“Revoked” or “revocation” means a written sanction imposed in the formal discipline sanction, finding of a certificate holder licensee resulting in the loss of their license has violated one or more provisions of the statutes, court rules, or applicable sections of the ACJA and the certificate to practice in the profession or occupation is rescinded to engage in a profession or occupation.
+“Revoked” or “revocation” means a written sanction imposed in the discipline sanction, finding of a certificate holder licensee resulting in the loss of their license has violated one or more provisions of the statutes, court rules, or applicable sections of the ACJA and the certificate to practice in the profession or occupation is rescinded to engage in a profession or occupation.

 “Rule” means a Rule of the Arizona Supreme Court unless another court rule is specified.